xlsksh1/xtts-mantella-custom-voices-pack/README.md

 ## Usage Cloud

-Anytime a new file is added or updated within the `latent_speaker_folder` a new build will be made.
+Anytime a new file is added or updated within the `latent_speaker_folder` a new build will be made automatically.
 The latest build will always be used when deploying a `xtts-mantella-custom-voices-pack` build in the cloud.

 This means if you wish to run your own custom voices in a cloud server, all you have to do is test your custom voice files in game and then add your generated `latent_speaker` json to this repository.
-After a few minutes the new build is made, so just create a new runpod.io pod or an instance of whatever service you use.
+After a few minutes, the new build will be made so just create a new runpod.io pod or an instance of whatever service you use.

 Feel free to make pull request with your trained files, or if you are a contributor then directly push your files to main whenever.